CarseusLai/carseuslai.github.io/_pages/about.md

 - Development Platforms
   - LabVIEW
   - Visual Studio
+- Other
   - Photoshop
   - Illustrator
   - Car mechanic

 <!--
 I am currently a M.S. student with the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
 I am fortunate to be advised by and work with Prof. <a href="https://cchsu.info/">Chih-Chung Hsu</a> (NCKU).